ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 perfect.

 Consider what happens to the Moon.
 The only significant light source nearby is the Sun.
-So the "front half" of the Moon respect to the sun gets all its light, and the "back half" is in complete darkness.
+So the "front half" of the Moon with respect to the sun gets all its light, and the "back half" is in complete darkness.
 We see this from different angles from Earth, creating what we call the "phases" of the Moon.